 The Oil Road reminded me of the fascinating radical history of the city of Baku.
-Formally part of Russia and now in Azerbaijan the city had, towards the beginning of the 20th century been a hot bed of working class political action.
-Central to both the 1905 and 1917 revolutions, Baku was one of the most important cities for the new Soviet republic.
+Formally part of Russia and now in Azerbaijan the city had at the beginning of the 20th century been a hot bed of working class action.
+Central to both the 1905 and 1917 revolutions Baku was one of the most important cities for the new Soviet republic.

 Central to the programme of the Bolsheviks who led the Russian Revolution was the idea of self-determination.
 Right from the earliest days after the Revolution different parts of the old Russian Empire were given the right to determine their own future.
 This contrasted very much with the policies of the previous regimes as well as the later policies of the Stalinism.